Quantum Tunneling in SO(3,1)$\times$SO(4): Conclusion

-We supplement the Lorentz Transformation with a new``Tunneling" transformation which is nothing more than a rotation in spacetime.
-Test particles subjected to this Tunneling transformation are tunneling particles; their essential property is that they observe a reversal in the direction of phase velocity with respect to group velocity.
+Originating from nothing more than symmetry considerations, we supplement the Lorentz transformation with a new ``Tunneling" transformation which is nothing more than a rotation in spacetime.
+Test particles subjected to this Tunneling transformation become tunneling particles; their essential property is that they experience a reversal in the direction of phase velocity with respect to group velocity.
+By extending our analysis to the complex plane, the Tunneling transform and the Lorentz transform are seen to commute.
+The combined transformation is a ``generalized relativistic transformation".

 We have shown that the Tunneling transformation follows from the relativistic analysis of a static, homogeneous field.
 Finally, we apply the Tunneling transformation to the Klein paradox, and see that it is nothing more than the spacetime rotation of a tunneling particle into its antiparticle.